SESYNC-ci/handouts/README.md

 ## Use

-Modify the `LESSONS` array in the Makefile to include only the desired lessons and execute `make course`.
-Make will prepare the latest branch with the necessary worksheets and data.
-Make does not push the branch to GitHub.
+Modify the `LESSONS` array in the Makefile to include only the desired lessons and execute `make`.
+Make will prepare the `latest` branch with the necessary worksheets and data.
+Make does not commit or push the branch to GitHub.
+Use `make clean` to force the `latest` branch to mirror the `clean` branch.

 ## Past Events